netlify/build-image/README.md

 - `trusty` - Legacy build image for older sites; running Ubuntu 14.04 and [this software](https://github.com/netlify/build-image/blob/trusty/included_software.md)
 - `xenial` - Default build image for all new sites; running Ubuntu 16.04 and [this software](https://github.com/netlify/build-image/blob/xenial/included_software.md)
+- `bionic` - More recent build image for all new sites; running Ubuntu 18.04 and [this software](https://github.com/netlify/build-image/blob/bionic/included_software.md)

 Each image name above corresponds to a branch in this repository.